2i2c-org/2i2c-org.github.io/content/blog/2023/new-design/index.md

 Our community blue says the sky is not the limit.
 It's energetic and vibrant, just like the community we serve.
 And it's our primary colour, supported by a lively secondary palette that's as at home on digital platforms as it is on billboards.

-We've chosen two fonts to use in the majory of the text that we write.
+We've chosen two fonts to use in the majority of the text that we write.
 `Poppins` for big, bold sentences, and `Work Sans` for more versatile and everyday use.

 ![Examples of our two primary font choices](typography.png)